SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 See the [Themes overview for SharePoint 2013](https://msdn.microsoft.com/en-us/library/office/jj927174.aspx) article to learn more about these components.

-**Composed looks used for Office 365 SharePoint 2013 sites** include the following components.
+**Composed looks used for Office 365 SharePoint 2013 sites** include one or more of the following components.

 - color palette (.spcolor file) - Also referred to as a SharePoint theme
 - font scheme (.spfont file)